QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 ===========

 As discussed `earlier <jl_jupyterdocker>`_, Docker is a tool that lets you run preconfigured, lightweight environments as applications on your computer or in a computational cloud

+The advantage of a Docker-based workflow is that it's perfectly reproducible, and that setup (of Julia versions and dependencies, etc.) is handled upstream by the image maintainer

 Here, we'll walk through the setup and installation steps, along with the main features of the ``quantecon/base`` Docker image